BC Labour Relations: The Labour Relations Code of BC and the BC Employment Standards Act

 Under the LRC the following employees are excluded:

-For further information on these click on: BCLRB's Inclusion In and Exclusion From…
+For more information on these: BCLRB's Inclusion In and Exclusion From...

 Note:

-If you work in a non-unionized workplace then the Employment Standards Act (ESA), and the Employment Standards Regulation (ESR) covers the laws and regulations dealing with working conditions such as minimum wages, hours of work, overtime, vacation, meal breaks, temporary foreign workers, etc.
+Note: If you work in a non-unionized workplace, then the Employment Standards Act (ESA), and the Employment Standards Regulation (ESR) cover the laws and regulations dealing with working conditions such as:

-For more information you can contact the BC Employment Standards Branch:
+For more information you can contact a local BC Employment Standards Branch:

 In British Columbia (Toll free) at 1-800-663-3316